vannarath-poeu/sommelier/README.md

 ## How to:
 - Assumes docker is installed.
 - Assumes knowledge of Makefile.
 If your system does not support Makefile, replace make command with the correspending commands.
-1. run `make scraper-up` to download data.
+1. Follow README.md in scraper folder to get data.
 2. run `make jupyterlab-up` to start notebook (Copy link printed in terminal).
 3. run `make api-up` to start fastapi.
 This will be used to serve model predictions.
 4. run `make app-up` to start React app.
 This will be used as the front-end for user interactions.
 Note: the first run is extremely slow while packages are being installed.